rp-rs/rp-hal/rp2040-hal/README.md

 We also provide a series of *Board Support Package* (BSP) crates, which take this HAL crate and pre-configure the pins according to a specific PCB design.
-If you are using on of the supported boards, you should use one of those crates in preference, and return here to see documentation about specific peripherals on the RP2040 and how to use them.
+If you are using one of the supported boards, you should use one of those crates in preference, and return here to see documentation about specific peripherals on the RP2040 and how to use them.
 See the `boards` folder in https://github.com/rp-rs/rp-hal/ for more details.